-As Muslim parents, we all want our children to grow up with a natural love for Islam.
+Message from the writer: "As Muslim parents, we all want our children to grow up with a natural love for Islam.
 We hope they feel joy in Salah, excitement when learning the Qur’an, and pride in discovering their deen.
-But sometimes, Islamic learning at home can feel challenging.
+Sometimes the challenge is that Islamic learning at home can feel daunting.
 Children get distracted, parents feel unsure, and what should be uplifting can turn into stress.
+But with the right tools, we can help our children connect to Allah in ways they will cherish for a lifetime.
+Here are five simple and joyful ways to make Islamic learning exciting at home."

 How can I make Islamic learning joyful for my children?